martinpllu/agent-dev-guide/generate.md

 - The document contains Sections (# headings), Topics (## headings) and Items (### headings)
 - If any Topics are non-applicable fill them with just [Not applicable - REASON].
 For example, for the '## Frontend' Topic you might write [Not applicable - backend-only service].
 For the '### Containerization` Item you might write [Not applicable - serverless app]  If marking a Topic as not applicable, skip all contained Items.
 - Document major framework versions if significant, e.g. React Router v7.
 Don't document library versions.
 Never document minor/patch versions.
+- In the Architecture items, refer to relevant directories/files/classes/functions in the source code.
 - Unless otherwise stated, all instructions should pertain to the 'personal development environment' - e.g. 'View logs' is about viewing the local logs.
+Be extremely careful about documenting commands that can be configured to point at different environments (e.g. with an --env or --stage CLI parameter).
+These commands should be scoped to the personal development environment.
+Sometimes this environment is the default, e.g. no --env CLI parameter needed.
+If you can't be certain, add an explanatory `//TODO` note above the command to flag it for human review.

 Example sections: